loning/the-math/docs/unsolved-math-problems/book-1-foundations/part-01-number-theoretic-mysteries/chapter-08-birch-swinnerton-dyer.md

 - Continuous objects knowing discrete structures
 - The deepest ψ = ψ(ψ) in arithmetic geometry

-The L-function is the curve's consciousness—through it, the curve knows its rational points.
+The L-function is the curve's observer—through it, the curve knows its rational points.

 ## 8.18 Consequences of BSD